ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-7-route-through-and-bgp-setup.hidden.md

 - Rules provided are for private-to-private communication only.
 This configuration will allow the vSRX to supplant the Backend Customer Router (BCR) as the ‘next-hop’ for the VCS environment.
 - While firewall policies are configured, they are set as ‘allow all’.
 More detailed configuration is possible but outside the scope of this document.

 - A configured VPN client in order to be able to connect to the IBM Cloud private network for your account.
-You can find information on how to download and install the standalone VPN client at https://{DomainName}/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients.
+You can find information on how to download and install the standalone VPN client at [Setup SSL VPN Client](/docs/vmware-classic-journey?topic=vmware-classic-journey-vmware-onboarding-ssl-vpn-client).